chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.rst

     end

 First the number of manifolds is specified by the ``set number`` command.
 Then a subsection for each of the manifolds is created starting with the ``manifold 0``.
 The boundary ``id`` is in this case set to ``0`` as we want to set a spherical manifold and this is the corresponding id in this example.
 Then the ``type`` of the manifold is specified.
-For more informations on the types of manifolds supported in Lethe, we refer to the :doc:`../../../parameters/cfd/manifolds` section.
+For more information on the types of manifolds supported in Lethe, we refer to the :doc:`../../../parameters/cfd/manifolds` section.

 .. note::
     For more information about manifolds and the way they can be leveraged for simulations, we invite you to read the documentation page of deal.II: `Manifold description for triangulations <https://www.dealii.org/developer/doxygen/deal.II/group__manifold.html>`_.